holtskinner/FIGClass/The Big Picture/Lesson - The Big Picture.md

 # Java

-- (Probably) Most in-use programming Language in industry.
+- (Probably) Most in-use programming language in industry.
 - Object-Oriented
 - Does a lot of stuff for you (Memory Management)
 - Almost every programmer knows it.